nkostro/small-progs/README.md

 * matrixes - calcs of matrixes product
 * sort - sorts array in either ascending or descending order
 * sort_segment - sorts array's segment between first and last negative elements
+* pancakes - sorts pancakes' array with only operation allowed - reverse order of any part of array